moxystudio/next-with-moxy/docusaurus/docs/recipes/rest-api.md

 ---
-id: recipe-rest-api
+id: rest-api
 title: Adding a simple REST API
-sidebar_label: Adding a simple REST API
+sidebar_label: Simple REST API
 ---

 Sometimes a project may require a simple REST API (e.g. to send an email).
 Next.js brought API routes support in v9, but you have to provide your own implementation for handling different HTTP methods, validation, error handling and so on.
 We have created [`@moxy/next-rest-api`](https://github.com/moxystudio/next-rest-api/) to solve these problems, so that you can focus on writing your business logic.